develop-me/bootcamp--week-07-08--laravel/challenges/01/06-create.md

 ## Advanced

+1. add another table into your vets database system, it could be for *procedures* (name, date, cost, pet id) or  *invoices* (owner id, total, invoice date, payment date)

-1. setup a PHP script to access the data.
+1. set up a PHP script to access the data.
 Useful sample code [is here](php-and-databases.php).